json-schema-org/json-schema-spec/jsonschema-core.md

 is RECOMMENDED that the Schema Resource be located as a value of a `$defs` object at the containing schema's root.
-The key of the `$defs` for the now embedded Schema Resource MAY be the `$id` of the bundled schema or some other form of application defined unique identifer (such as a UUID).
+The key of the `$defs` for the now embedded Schema Resource MAY be the `$id` of the bundled schema or some other form of application defined unique identifier (such as a UUID).
 This key is not intended to be referenced in JSON Schema, but may be used by an application to aid the bundling process.